eldang/elevation_lookups/README.md

 ### Docker

 If you're having trouble getting dependencies installed, you can try Docker.
-Build the image locally by doing `docker build -t elevation_lookup .`.
+Build the image locally by doing `docker build -t elevation_lookups .`.
 You can then use it by binding directories on your filesystem to the Docker container.
 Assuming you've created a file called `input/my_query`:

 ```
 docker run \